satehsalem52/DSA210-Project-/README.md

    - Understand which times of day are busiest for email traffic.

 6. **Categorizing Emails by Topic and Sender Type**:
-   - Group emails into categories (e.g., academic, administrative, extracurricular) to simplify inbox management.
+   - Group emails into categories (academic, administrative, extracurricular) to simplify inbox management.

 ---